kgateway-dev/kgateway/docs/content/guides/gloo_federation/federated_configuration.md

 weight: 20
 ---

 Gloo Federation enables you to create consistent configurations across multiple Gloo instances.
 The resources being configured could be resources such as Upstreams, UpstreamGroups and, Virtual Services.
-In this guide you will learn how to add a Federated Upstream and Virtual Service to a remote cluster being managed by Gloo Federation.
+In this guide you will learn how to add a Federated Upstream and Virtual Service to a registered cluster being managed by Gloo Federation.

 ## Prerequisites

-To successfully follow this guide, you will need to have Gloo Federation deployed on an administrative cluster and a remote cluster to target for configuration.
-We recommend that you follow the Getting Started guide to prepare for this guide if you haven’t already done so.
+To successfully follow this guide, you will need to have Gloo Federation deployed on an administrative cluster and a registered cluster to target for configuration.
+We recommend that you follow the Gloo Federation installation guide  and Cluster Registration guide to prepare for this guide if you haven’t already done so.

 ## Create the Federated Resources

 We are going to create a Federated Upstream and Federated Virtual Service.
-We can do this be using kubectl to create the necessary Custom Resources.
-Once the CR is created, the Gloo Federation controller will create the necessary resources in the remote cluster under the configured namespace.
+We can do this by using kubectl to create the necessary Custom Resources.
+Once the CR is created, the Gloo Federation controller will create the necessary resources on any designated clusters under the configured namespace.

+In this example, we will be using the administrative cluster where Gloo Federation is running.
+You can select a different cluster by changing the placement values.
+Our registered cluster is named `local` and Gloo Enterprise is using the default `gloo-system` namespace.

 ### Create the Federated Upstream